isabellarmonteiro/Bangladesh/docs/fish/01_fish_activities.md

 The first multi-center initiatives drafted newly devised priorities for aquaculture in Bangladesh.
 Namely, the Challenge Program on Water and Food, gave further importance to developing rice-fish systems, building on longstanding community-based resource management research by WorldFish, through the newly introduced practice of community-based fish culture (Sheriff et al., 2010).

-Moreover, the Livestock and Fish CRP approach
+Moreover, during the first wave of CGIAR Research Programs, new approaches to the development and fisheries and aquaculture were introduced.  the Livestock and Fish CRP approach

 FISH 7 golden eggs